Mae Young Classic (2017): Background

 At a press conference during the weekend of WrestleMania 33, the American professional wrestling promotion WWE announced that a women's tournament would be taking place in the summer of 2017, with a total of 32 wrestlers competing.
-It was also announced that the tournament would be among wrestlers from WWE's NXT brand and wrestlers from the independent circuit.
-The event was named in honor of the late WWE Hall of Famer Mae Young, who is considered a pioneer of women's wrestling.
+It was also announced that the tournament would be among wrestlers from WWE's developmental brand, NXT, and wrestlers from the independent circuit.
+The event was named in honor of WWE Hall of Famer Mae Young, who is considered a pioneer of women's wrestling.
 The first four wrestlers announced to be competing were Sarah Logan, Lacey Evans, Princesa Sugehit, and Toni Storm, with the rest revealed in the weeks leading up to the event.
 On June 26, Hall of Famers Lita and Jim Ross were announced as the commentators for the tournament.

 On July 13, WWE held the Mae Young Classic: Parade of Champions, a pre-tournament event streamed live on YouTube and Facebook and revealed the remaining tournament participants.
 The Mae Young Classic also featured WWE's first full-time female referee, Jessika Carr.
 Round 1 up through the semifinals of the tournament were taped at Full Sail University in Winter Park, Florida on July 13 and 14 and aired on the WWE Network on August 28 (round 1) and September 4 (round 2, quarterfinals, and semifinals).
 The tournament final match aired live on September 12 from the Thomas & Mack Center in Paradise, Nevada, and was also streamed on the WWE Network.